mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.1.0/operations/mysql-cluster/index.md

 ```
 ## Restoring the MySQL cluster from a backup
 <div style="color: #8a6d3b; background-color: #fcf8e3; border-color: #faebcc; padding: 15px; margin-top: 10px; margin-bottom: 10px; border: 1px solid transparent; border-radius: 4px;">
-<p class="message--warning"><strong>WARNING: </strong>The restore operation terminates the running cluster and deletes all the data.
-The data from the backup is then used to bootstrap the cluster.
-The restore operation introduces a downtime for the duration of the
+<p class="message--warning"><strong>WARNING: </strong>The restore operation will terminate the running MySQL cluster and delete all the existing data.
+The data from the backup will be used to bootstrap a new cluster.
+The restore operation introduces downtime for the duration of the restore process.</p>
-restore process.</p>
 </div>

 There are two options for restoring the database cluster from a backup:
-* using the latest backup created via running KUDO backup plan,
+* Using the latest backup created by running a KUDO backup plan
-* or using some particular backup from S3
+* Using a selected backup, for example, an older one.

 Both approaches assume the backup has been performed at least once, and the data is available in S3.

 ### Restoring the MySQL cluster from the latest backup
-Make sure, the following properties are set:
+Before beginning, ensure that the following properties are set in the Kaptain installation:
 ```yaml
 backupEnabled: "true"
 backupBucket: "<S3 bucket to use for uploading the backup>"